Geology of New Caledonia: Rock formations since Miocene

 Sedimentary rocks of the Nepoui Series are spotted in places like Nepoui Bay, which include lagoonal limestone, calcareous sand to slightly unconformable conglomerate and sands again.
 Re-emergence of plant fossils after obduction is spotted in the latter layer.
 The regolith pebbles in the conglomerate are well-rounded and cover and consist of pre-existing local rocks like peridotite.
 Similar conglomerates and breccias are also found in the Gwa (or Goa) N'doro Formation near Houaïlou, and represents the remnants of a river network developed since Miocene.
 These all witness the uplift, erosion, then deposition of the island since Oligocene.

 Entering the Quaternary, wind-transported aeolianites are the newest formations above the sea level; while the barrier reef is developing along the coastal area.

 Loyalty Islands

 Compared to Grande Terre, the islands are the younger part of the territory with no common geological units between them.
 The islands and the submerged parts of the Loyalty Ridge are overlain by Miocene carbonate sedimentary rocks, as well as modern coral reefs.
 These makes investigations on its formation more complicated, but geophysical and bathymetric data found the seamounts are just similar to the other island arcs.
-Moreover, Eocene andesitic rocks have been drilled there, while ocean island basalt (OIB) on Mare Island hints the Islands could represent a north–south trending hotspot.
+Moreover, Eocene andesitic rocks have been drilled there, while ocean island basalt (OIB) on Maré Island hints the Islands could represent a north–south trending hotspot.
 Combining the features of the subduction-obduction complex on Grande Terre, the explanation of the island arc is more likely.
 Although their formation is disputed, it is agreed their recent uplift and emergence are associated with subduction of the Australian Plate, in which the section of the crust nearby is bulge.